-- When you declined the coverage, you stated in writing that you did so because you or your dependent had other health coverage; or - When you declined the coverage, you or your dependent had COBRA coverage and that coverage has since been exhausted. - When you declined the coverage, you or your dependent had Medical Assistance or Children's Health Insurance Program (CHIP) coverage that you have lost. - o Notwithstanding the 60 day enrollment period set forth in the subsection above, if you or your dependent(s): (1)

-3 The order may substitute the name and mailing address of a state or local official for a child's mailing address are covered under Medical Assistance or CHIP but lose eligibility for that coverage; OR (2) become eligible for a premium assistance subsidy under Medical Assistance or CHIP, you or your dependent(s) will have 60 days to enroll in coverage under this plan.
+- When you declined the coverage, you stated in writing that you did so because you or your dependent had other health coverage; or - When you declined the coverage, you or your dependent had COBRA coverage and that coverage has since been exhausted. - When you declined the coverage, you or your dependent had Medical Assistance or Children's Health Insurance Program (CHIP) coverage that you have lost. - Notwithstanding the 60 day enrollment period set forth in the subsection above, if you or your dependent(s): (1) are covered under Medical Assistance or CHIP but lose eligibility for that coverage; OR (2) become eligible for a premium assistance subsidy under Medical Assistance or CHIP, you or your dependent(s) will have 60 days to enroll in coverage under this plan.